What is a Discord bots?

-With respect to the other roles, you can use them freely, and their meaning is explained alone.
+To the other reaction roles, you can use them freely, and their meaning is explained alone.

 8) Permissions integrator: This will be the code resulting from what you mark above, it will be added to the invitation link of your bot, if you do not add that number to the link, the owner of the server that will add it, will add your bot without the permissions you marked above.

-For this guide, we will check the box that says “Public Bot,” this is so that anyone can add your discord bots to your server without requesting authorization (obviously as I said before).
+For this tutorial, we will check the box that says “Public Bot,” this is so that anyone can add your discord bots to your server without requesting authorization (obviously, as I said before).